cutover-for-technology-resilience

 While cyber resilience is a broader concept encompassing proactive measures to prevent, respond to, and recover from cyber threats, cyber recovery is a more narrowly focused aspect that deals specifically with recovering data and systems in the aftermath of a cyber incident.
 Both are crucial for ensuring the overall continuity of operations for modern organizations in an increasingly complex and dynamic cyber threat landscape.

-In summary, what are the main differences between cyber resilience and cyber recovery?
+What is the difference between cyber resilience and cyber recovery?

 How Cutover can help you manage cyber recovery